rhodges/oregon-marinemap/docs/getting_started.rst

 It is important to understand how a MarineMap application is structured.
 There are essentially two codebases:

     * Lingcod - a python module providing a set of django apps that contain the core functionality common to all MarineMap instances.
-    * the project code - in this case, MarineMap Oregon, a django project that implements and extends the functionality provided by Lingcod.
+    * MarineMap Oregon - a django project that implements and extends the functionality provided by Lingcod.

 By seperating the two codebases, we can more easily maintain multiple MarineMap projects while continuing to improve the underlying core functionality.